guimbreon/Computer-Company/README.md

-# Program README
+# Program

-This program is designed to analyze production data for a given month.
+This program was made has a final project for my AI(Aplicações Informaticas) class designed to analyze production data for a given month.
 It provides various options for consulting and analyzing the production data.

 ## Prerequisites
 - The program is written in C programming language.